-In 2020, the region is facing a major food and nutrition crisis; more than seventeen million people currently need urgent food assistance.
-Insecurity is aggravating severely the food situation in the region, leading to a large number of displaced people, disrupting farming activities and entrenching acute food and nutrition insecurity in the context of climate change.
+The countries of the Sahel and West Africa are facing a food and nutrition crisis of exceptional proportions.
+This situation is a result of long-term structural issues including poverty, a lack of availability and access to basic social services and chronic insecurity.
+Recent socio-economic shocks, extreme weather events, the impacts of Covid-19 and the geopolitical situation are all exacerbating the food and nutrition situation.
 Governments face difficult budgetary trade-offs between security, health and food emergencies.
 Moreover, development partners need to address many challenges related to co-ordination and alignment.
-The region is faced with great uncertainty.
 It is important to support the innovation process and build FNS governance tools that better respond to these multiple challenges in a rapidly evolving context.

 Created in 1984 on the initiative of members and partners of CILSS and the Club du Sahel, the Food Crisis Prevention Network (RPCA) is an international platform for consultation and co-ordination under the political leadership of the ECOWAS and UEMOA Commissions.
 It brings together more than one hundred stakeholders.